jordisantamaria/jordisantamaria/README.md

 Welcome, I'm Jordi 👋
 ==========================================

-I'm an expert in software development with experience working for more than 20 business.
+I'm an expert in software development with experience creating software for over 20 business.

 My vision is to make internet a better place, I'm making it happen by offering high quality software, providing the best user experiences.